Renewable Energy Development and Marine Mammals

 Additionally, impact pile driving during construction of meteorological towers and wind turbines can generate sound that is detectable up to 40 km from the source.
 Depending on the size of pile driven and the type of pile driving hammer used, pile driving could impair hearing in marine mammals at close range and lead to changes in behavior at greater distances, including temporary or long-term displacement.
 For example, studies during construction of wind farms in Germany have indicated avoidance of pile driving activities by harbor porpoise as evidenced by a decrease in vocalizations in the study area.
 In other cases, construction activities may cause changes in marine mammal species composition.
 Surveys of harbor and grey seal haul-out areas located within 2 km of a U.K. wind farm showed a decrease in the numbers of harbor seals and an increase in the numbers of gray seals hauled out during the five years of construction of the wind farm.
 Harbor seal numbers did not increase to pre-construction levels after construction activities ceased, which was linked to increased vessel activity and competition by grey seals.

 Increased vessel activity associated with construction of meteorological towers, deployment of meteorological buoys, and construction and operation of wind turbines may contribute to disturbance and increase the risk of vessel strikes on marine mammals.
 Pile driving, anchoring of wind platform structures, and laying of transmission cables has the potential to temporarily or permanently disturb benthic habitat and marine mammal prey species.
-Cables transmitting energy generated from wind turbines to land-based facilities generate electromagnetic energy, which may be detectable by certain marine species, including marine mammals, but little or no adverse impact is expected.
+Cables transmitting energy generated from wind turbines to land-based facilities generate electromagnetic energy, which may be detectable by certain marine species, including marine mammals, but the severity of impacts has yet to be determined.

 Mitigation, Monitoring and Reporting Requirements for Wind Energy